-Types of investment-linked insurance plans: Single Premium vs Regular Premium investment-linked insurance plan
+What are the types of investment-linked insurance plans: Single Premium vs Regular Premium investment-linked insurance plan?

 Single Premium Plan Regular Premium Plan